 4. It is essential that there be mutual confidence and understanding between faculty and students.
 Faculty members can help students by discussing with them desirable forms of cooperation and assistance among students and by showing them the difference, for example, between mere copying from sources and legitimate use of reference material.
-Any problems or questions which arise relating to the application of the honor system should be discussed with the Dean of Studies.
+Any problems or questions which arise relating to the application of the honor system should be discussed with the Dean of the Faculty for Academic Advising.